eNewsletters

 What Happens During the Pilgrimage?

-Participants gather at St. Thomas in Wilmington for registration and opening prayer.
+Participants will gather at the St. E’s Center of St. Elizabeth parish for registration and opening prayer and a concert.
 The pilgrimage will begin with a procession out of the church and down the block.
-From St. Thomas the cross will be carried to St. Anthony of Padua where participants will enjoy lunch (that they will pack and bring with them the day of the event) and a concert with John Angotti.
-While the concert is happening, pilgrims will be offered a chance to participate in the sacrament of Reconciliation.
-After the concert, the cross will be carried to St. Paul downtown where the pilgrimage participants will experience Eucharistic Adoration and Benediction.
+From St. Elizabeth the cross will be carried to St. Francis Hospital where a Litany will be recited for the patients in the hospital and the Bishop will offer a blessing for the sick and our staff.
+We will then travel to St. Anthony of Padua where participants will enjoy lunch (that they will pack and bring with them the day of the event) and will be offered a chance to participate in the sacrament of Reconciliation.
+Our pilgrimage continues to Padua Academy where we will experience the Stations of the Cross.
+The cross will then be carried to St. Paul Church downtown where the pilgrimage participants will experience Eucharistic Adoration and Benediction.
 From St. Paul parish, we will turn the corner to St. Hedwig parish.
-Here we will experience the Stations of the Cross.
-Finally, the pilgrimage proceeds to St. Elizabeth parish for the closing liturgy with Bishop Malooly.
+Here we will begin the Palm Sunday liturgy with the Commemoration of the Lord’s Entrance into Jerusalem.
+Finally, the pilgrimage proceeds back to St. Elizabeth parish for Mass with the Bishop.
+The day ends after Mass (around 6:15 pm).

 There are no evening activities.
 These plans are subject to change.